It's a boy! Japanese minister Koizumi's first child born, paternity leave looms

 Koizumi, son of charismatic former prime minister Junichiro Koizumi and seen as a future leader himself, said on Wednesday he was planning to take two weeks of leave over three months, in an effort to become a role model for Japan’s working fathers.

-But some lawmakers have criticized his interest in taking parental leave, saying he should prioritize his public duty.
+But some lawmakers have criticised his interest in taking parental leave, saying he should prioritise his public duties.

 The telegenic Koizumi, popularly known as Shinjiro to distinguish him from his father, grabbed headlines in the summer of 2019 with news he was marrying Christel Takigawa, a French-Japanese television personality, and that they were expecting a child.
 Soon after, he was named environment minister.

-Talking to reporters at the prime minister’s office, Koizumi said he had come straight for the hospital and had been by his wife’s side for the birth, NHK television quoted him as saying.
+Koizumi told reporters he had come straight from the hospital and had been by his wife’s side for the birth.

-“Both of them are doing well, that’s the most important thing,” he added.
+“As a father I’m really happy that a healthy boy was safely born,” a tired but happy Koizumi told a news conference.
+“Both of them are doing well, that’s the most important thing.”

 Japanese Prime Minister Shinzo Abe has been trying to encourage more men to take paternity leave, and for businesses to allow a better work-life balance, as part of his “Womenomics” programme of bolstering women’s employment.